What is B2B Payment? Kinds, Challenges, Top Providers & Best Practices

 Payment mediums variety

 The availability of various payment methods for the B2B sector comes with its drawbacks.
+Whether they choose to compare BNB to USD prices and use digital coins or send payment cheques, possibilities are endless.
 Because every business has its own approach to payments, one business may prefer to use the one that is not be accepted by the vendor.
 For example, a customer wants to pay you by wire transfer, but you do not want to absorb the high fees.
 Obviously, the interoperability between different platforms makes business owners hesitate to apply modern payment tools to consolidate payments.

 Data security remains an incredibly important concern when it comes to online payments, especially in the world of B2B commerce, where transactions are made frequently, and any breaches can open the door to fraud.
 A study conducted by Deloitte shows that 22% of the middle market business have been attacked by payment fraud in recent years.